hardfinhq/npm-mod/README.md

 ## Caveats

-The primary goal of this project is to enable a thought experiment in `npm` packaging.
+The primary goal of this project is to enable an experiment in `npm` packaging.
 As a result, the CLI may have incomplete support for all of the various shapes a `package-lock.json` file can exhibit.